stefan-kolb/paas-profiles/README.md

 ### Middleware

-An array of preconfigured middleware stacks.
+An array of *preinstalled or fully supported* middleware stacks.

 ```json
 "middleware": [